aaroncoyner/square-golf-gspro-mac/index.md

 Port: 0921
 ```

-10. Return to GSPro and confirm that it shows as connected.
+10. Return to GSPconnect and confirm that it shows as connected (turns from red to green).
 11. Hit a test shot.

 Once GSPro and the connector are both connected, you should be ready to play!